 Second, try to get the key code, which makes the process of cutting a new key very fast, from your dealer.
 They should be able to provide it for you after verification that you are the owner.
 Once you have this code, any locksmith should be able to cut you the key within minutes, and it would be cheaper as well.

 How much should you expect to pay for cutting your Ford key?
 (Not including coding/programming)

 Laser-cut keys or remote emergency keys – About $50 if you have the key code.
 (If not about $80)

 Regular key, transponder keys – about $20 if you have the key code.
 (If not about $50)

 Q: I called my Ford dealer as I need a replacement key for my 1996 Ford Ranger.
 Unfortunately, they told me they can’t make me a replacement key as they don’t have the information on file.
 Can you explain why is that, where can I get a replacement key and how much should it cost?

 A: Yes.
-Ford dealers, like other car brand dealer, use a code to cut a replacement key.
-These type of codes are available only for limited years, usually about 10 years or so.
+Ford dealers, like other car brand dealers, use a code to cut a replacement key.
+These types of codes are available only for limited years, usually about 10 years or so.